 In other words, Charle’s law is a special case of the ideal gas law.
 The law is applicable to the ideal gases that are held at constant pressure, but the temperature and volume keep changing.

 Here are some examples by which you can understand Charle’s law very easily.

-In winters as the temperature decreases, when you take a basketball outside in the ground the ball shrinks.
-This is the only reason why it is important to check the pressure in the car tyres when you go outside in the cold days.
+In winter, as the temperature decreases, when you take a basketball outside on the ground, it shrinks.
+This is the only reason why it is important to check the pressure in the car tyres when you go outside during cold days.
 This is also the case with any inflated object and explains why it’s a good idea to check the pressure in your car tyres when the temperature drops.